it all starts with

 - Community Outreach, Training, and Practical Resources

-As a Christian organization, New Hope Center for Grief Support is committed to serving all members of the community with love, courage, and humility.
+New Hope Center for Grief Support is committed to serving all members of the community with love, courage, and humility.
 Our program is open to everyone, regardless of beliefs.
-Our primary purpose is to help people process their grief in a safe environment while staff and volunteers reflect the characteristics of Christ through our actions and service.
-Key scripture: 2 Corinthians 1:4
+Our primary purpose is to help people process their grief in a safe environment while staff and volunteers reflect these values through our actions and service.

 Our Program is built on Five Pillars:

 - Grief Education built to help understand the uniqueness of each person’s grief journey

 - Connection to others who’ve experienced loss, including social outings and events

 - Empowerment of volunteer leaders to guide others along the grief journey